arnav-s1ngh/ECO221-ECO/README.md

 7) Enhance the model in question 4 to examine if there are differences in the estimates of the Kuznets curve across regions within India.
 The definition of the states belonging to each region are given by RBI – linked here.

+Note: Some of the code in the last part needs fixing